redsymbol/csv2parquet/README.md

 "Another Column".
 The created Parquet file will store data from these columns under "Primary Column" and "Special Name", respectively.

-(A CSV column name may not be valid as a Parquet column name - for example, a header name with a period, like "Min.
+(A perfectly good CSV column name may not be valid as a Parquet column name - for example, a header name with a period, like "Min.
 Investment".
 In this situation, you *must* use `--column-names` to provide a column name that Parquet can accept, or edit the source CSV file.)

 ## Column Types